 Welcome to the McMurray Library

-The library is open for drop-in use throughout the day: as students enter the building in the morning before heading to homeroom; during homeroom and class periods with teacher permission (and a green library pass); and after school until 3:15.
-It also is open for one lunch period each day: Monday, Wednesday, and Friday for 2nd lunch; and Tuesday and Thursday for 1st lunch.
+The library is open for drop-in use throughout the day: as students enter the building in the morning; during homeroom; during class periods with teacher permission (and a green library pass); and after school until 3:15.
+It is also open during both lunches.

 KCLS Study Zone Plus: Connect to virtual homework help and resources.